Assaraya Alhamra Museum

 on both sides, which gave the museum

-the castle, that was originally used as an
+the Italians converted a section of the castle that was originally used as an

-it was named the Classical Museum - in
+By 1930s, it was re-named the Classical Museum - in

 reference to the classical Greco-Roman